giprocida/Debezium-practical-examples/README.md

 ```
 curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/ -d @register-mysql.json
 ```

-After running the above commands, analyze their output.
-You will notice that each table within the monitored database, as specified in the configuration file, now has a corresponding topic in the Kafka broker.
-All schemas are registered in the Schema Registry container, and the new connector has been successfully created.

 To review the configuration file used to create the connector, run: